offbynull/actors/README.md

 ActorRunner actorRunner = new ActorRunner("actors"); // container for actors
 DirectGateway directGateway = new DirectGateway("direct"); // gateway that allows interfacing with actors/gateways from normal java code

-// Bind the runner and the direct gateway so that they can send messages to eachother actorRunner.addOutgoingShuttle(directGateway.getIncomingShuttle());
+// Bind the runner and the direct gateway so that they can send messages to each other actorRunner.addOutgoingShuttle(directGateway.getIncomingShuttle());
 directGateway.addOutgoingShuttle(actorRunner.getIncomingShuttle());